THE BASICS

 Kobe Bryant

-Shooting Hand Control of the Jump Shot - The Right Tool for the Job
+Shooting Hand Control - The Right Tool for the Job

 A big difference between the elbow-in-strokesnap jump shot’s wrist snap and the whole-body jump shots’ brushing hand action is their primary function.
 The wrist snap is primarily a power technique.
 Brushing hand action is primarily a control technique.
 Elbow-in-strokesnap jump shot supporters do maintain that the wrist snap is also a control technique, but the idea is impractical.
 One reason is that the strokesnap release must focus on power production to compensate for the fact that its two main components, the forearm stroke and the wrist snap, are relatively small and weak release techniques.
 Another reason is that the wrist snap cannot separate physically or functionally from the forearm stroke for control purposes because both occur simultaneously.
 Yes, the strokesnap release can produce backspin, which is a sure sign that jump shot control techniques are at work.
 But the trouble with strokesnap backspin is that it is like tapping the brakes while speeding out of control with the gas pedal floored.
 By contrast, brushing hand action tops off the whole-body jump shots’ release after the forward rotation of the shooting shoulder and the extension of the shooting arm have already produced most of its athleticism and power.
 Thus exempted from the heavy lifting, the shooting hand is free to focus on control of the whole-body jump shots by way of brushing the basketball to produce backspin.